-Canstar Blue’s jams and fruit spreads review sees Bonne Maman, Grandessa (ALDI), Beerenberg, Barker’s, Cottee’s, Rose’s, IXL, St. Dalfour, Woolworths and Coles compared on taste, consistency, variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s jams and fruit spreads review sees Beerenberg, Grandessa (ALDI), St. Dalfour, Barker’s, Rose’s, Cottee’s, Bonne Maman, Woolworths, IXL and Coles compared on taste, consistency, variety, packaging design, value for money and overall satisfaction.

 There are few tastier treats than jams and fruit spreads, especially when it comes to foods that are considered ‘acceptable’ for breakfast!
 From those mini condiments you get in hotels to the big jars you buy from your local supermarket, jams and fruit spreads add a delicious edge to a wide range of foods, whether it’s your morning toast, afternoon scone, or weekend baked cakes.
 But which brands of jams and fruit spreads offer the best overall bang for your sticky treat buck?

-Our 2020 jam and fruit spreads review features 10 brands, but only one was rated ‘the jam’ – Bonne Maman!
-It scored a five-rating for overall satisfaction and in the majority of research categories.
+Our 2021 jam and fruit spreads review features 10 brands, but only one was rated ‘the jam’ – Beerenberg!
+It scored a five-star rating for overall satisfaction and in the majority of research categories.

 Here are the best brands of jams and fruit spreads in Australia, as rated by consumers in Canstar Blue’s latest review:

-Barker’s markets itself as the custodian of traditional jam making practices.
+Barker’s markets itself as the custodian of traditional jam-making practices.
 The Barker family has processed fruits from their family farm in New Zealand for more than 48 years.
 Barker’s jams are made with fruits, sugar, heat and time- ‘nothing more and nothing less’.
-That’s why they’re gluten free, preservative free and contain no added colours or flavours.
+That’s why it’s gluten-free, preservative-free and is said to contain no added colours or flavours.
 The brand also stocks a wide range of chutneys, jellies, fruit compotes, curds and cooking sauces.
 A jar of Barker’s jam can set you back about $5 for 455g.